On the geometry of tensor products over finite fields: Equations for the quasi-Hermitian varieties arising from a Baer subgeometry

-Let $\cB$ be such a quasi-Hermitian variety, and let $b(-,-)$ the bilinear non-degenerate quadratic form of $\Sigma$.
-The bilinear form $b(-,-)$ induces a quadratic form $Q$ by $Q(u)=b(u,u)/2$ and an Hermitian form $h(u,v)=b(u,v^\phi)$.
-The isotropic points of $b$ constitute a subquadric $\cQ_0$ in the subgeometry $\Sigma$, which extend to a quadric $\cQ$ of the full space $PG(N,q^2)$.
-By construction, the isotropic points of the Hermitian form $h$ constitute a non-degenerate Hermitian variety $\cH$ of $PG(N,q^2)$, which is in permutable position with respect to $\cQ$.
+Let $\cB$ be such a quasi-Hermitian variety, and let $b(-,-)$ the bilinear non-degenerate quadratic form of $\Sigma$ that induces the quadratic form $Q$ (with $Q(u)=b(u,u)/2$) defining $\cQ_0$.
+The bilinear form $b(-,-)$ extends to $\PG(N,q^2)$, defining a quadric $\cQ$.
+Moreover, $b$ induces an Hermitian form $h(u,v)=b(u,v^\phi)$ as well.
+By construction, the isotropic points of the Hermitian form $h$ constitute a non-degenerate Hermitian variety $\cH$ of $\PG(N,q^2)$, which is in permutable position with respect to $\cQ$.